Vangetsu/PromptBunny/README.md

 # Image Prompt Generators for Midjourney (AI Based - chatGPT etc.)

-Welcome to Prompt Bunny, this is a repository for designing and curating high quality chatgpt prompts that can generate high quality image prompts for another AI (Midjourney) that can convert text to image.
+Welcome to Prompt Bunny, this is a repository for designing/curating high quality chatgpt prompts that can generate high quality image prompts for another AI (Midjourney) that can convert text to image.
 Here you will find:

-- Chatgpt prompts that can produce diverse and creative image prompts for various text2image tasks and domains
+- Chatgpt prompts that can produce diverse and creative image prompts
+- Helper tools for enhancing image prompts
 - Examples and guidelines on how to use the chatgpt prompts with Midjourney
-- Evaluations and feedback on the quality and performance of the chatgpt prompts and Midjourney

 ## Why this repository?

 This project aims to enhance the capabilities and applications of text2image AIs like Midjourney.
 Midjourney AI is a type of AI that can generate realistic and relevant images from text input.
 However, Midjourney AI often requires specific and detailed text input to produce good results.
-Chatgpt prompts are a way of using chatgpt, a conversational AI, to generate image prompts from natural language input.
+Chatgpt prompts are a way of using chatgpt, a conversational AI.
+We will use these special chatgpt promtps to generate image prompts from natural language input.
-Image prompts are text descriptions that are more suitable for Midjourney AI to generate images from.
+Image prompts are text inputs/descriptions that are more suitable for Midjourney AI to generate images from.

 By using chatgpt prompts, you can:

 - Generate image prompts from simple or vague text input